c-j-b/ffp/README.md

 # ffp
 Feature Frequency Profile

 This project contains the code needed to run feature frequency profile (FFP) comparisons of many species.
 This is useful for analyzing entire phylogenies.
-This is done through the calculation of pairwise distances between the FFPs of various species.
+This is done through the calculation of pairwise distances between the FFPs of all species combinations.
 This FFP tool uses Jellyfish k-mer counts to build the FFP of each species.

 Commmand Options:
 -f, --folder